What is Autoimmune Thyroid Disease and How do you Live with It?

 Being Diagnosed with both Grave's disease and Hashimoto's Thyroiditis

 Unfortunately, people can have both Graves' disease and Hashimoto's Thyroiditis.
 More than often, if someone has been diagnosed with both conditions, it is because they have had one disease and it has eventually conformed into the other.
 A person will usually be diagnosed with Graves' disease first.
-Since, Graves' disease is a more serious condition, for the physician, the protocol is to try to get the thyroid back to a euthyroid state or get the condition to a state they can treat long-term, such as hypothyroidism.
+Since, Graves' disease is a more serious condition, for the physician, the protocol is to try to get the thyroid back to a balanced state or even get the condition to a state so they can treat it long-term, such as hypothyroidism.
 If euthyroid fails in trying to reverse Graves' disease, physicians will use surgery or radioactive iodine treatments as an intervention.
 These two treatments will put the patient into a hypothyroid state.
 That's the goal anyway.
 Physicians will then try to treat this condition instead.

 What is Hashitoxicosis?

 The condition known as Hashitoxicosis is when the patient gets Graves' disease due to inflammation but thyroid cells are affected by autoantibodies of Hashimoto's Thyroiditis.
 It is sometimes known as a hyperthyroid type thyroid condition in addition to having thyroiditis, but the thyroiditis is what is causing the condition.
 The end result is a hyperthyroid state.

 Originally, I was suspected of having a goiter when I was 18 years old.
 A goiter or thyromegaly is the swelling of the neck where the thyroid is located.
-The gland swells immensely from the inflammation in the thyroid.
+The gland swells immensely from all the inflammation in the thyroid.
 Usually, this will draw the attention of the physicians to test the blood for an imbalance of thyroid hormones.
 Goiters can be symptoms of both Graves' disease and Hashimoto's Thyroiditis.

 Can Graves' Disease and Hashimoto's Thyroiditis be Reversed?

-Other factors that can influence thyroid are toxins, hormone imbalance, and gut imbalance.
+Other factors that can influence thyroid are toxins, hormone imbalance, lifestyle, and gut imbalance.